bgplab/bgplab/policy/1-weights/index.md

 **Next**:

-* Use AS-path filters to [stop advertising transit routes ](2-stop-transit.md).
+* If you still need to learn how to use AS-path filters to [stop advertising transit routes ](2-stop-transit.md), do it now.
-* If you're more interested in building [larger BGP-based networks](../ibgp/1-edge.md), use [BGP local preference](5-local-preference.md) to implement a consistent AS-wide routing policy.
+* If you're more interested in building [more extensive BGP-based networks](../ibgp/1-edge.md), use [BGP local preference](5-local-preference.md) to implement a consistent AS-wide routing policy.

 ## Reference Information

-You might find the following information useful if you're not using _netlab_ to build the lab:
+The following information might help you if you're not using _netlab_ to build the lab:

 ### Lab Wiring